 Keep your pet as comfortable as possible during any chronic illness or disease.
 Encourage him to eat and drink, unless your veterinarian has asked you not to do so, and keep him clean and dry.
 Speak with your veterinarian if you have any questions or concerns regarding the diagnosis or treatment of your pet's disease.

-Pet loss by natural causes, trauma or euthanasia is always difficult, and there are pet loss support groups available throughout the country.
-If you have specific questions about euthanasia or you would like more information about pet loss support groups, please contact your veterinarian.
+Pet loss by natural causes, trauma or euthanasia is always difficult, and there are pet loss support groups available.
+If you have specific questions about euthanasia or you would like more information about pet loss support groups, please contact us.